-A few days ago, I wrote about Facebook’s new Event Setup Tool that simplifies adding pixel events to your website.
-This is a huge development because Facebook pixel events aren’t fully utilized by marketers as they should be.
+A few days ago, I wrote about Facebook’s new Event Setup Tool that simplifies adding Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. to your website.
+This is a huge development because The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. events aren’t fully utilized by marketers as they should be.

 Why do you need to use pixel events?
 How can events benefit your marketing?
 Let’s break down a few of the primary ways…

 [Learn more about how to master the Facebook pixel for 2019 in my upcoming training.
 SIGN UP HERE.]

 1. Advanced A website custom audience matches people who visit your website with people on Facebook.
 You can then create ads to show to that audience.

 If you have the base pixel installed on your website, you can create audiences like…

 - All website visitors